 - Eat meat if you are hungry

-- Eat meat if you are not hungry or feeling like having something
+- Eat meat if you are not hungry or feel like having something

 - Eat meat if you feel like you need some comfort foods.
-You may find a few strips of bacon and a slice of pate is just as comforting as a piece of chocolate but much more nutritious, and unlike chocolate, there is very little risk of overindulging on carnivore foods.
-You can even make your own carnivore ice-cream (see recipes here and here)
+You may find a few strips of bacon and a slice of pate is just as comforting as a piece of chocolate but much more nutritious, and unlike chocolate, there is very little risk of overindulging in carnivore foods.
+You can even make your own carnivore ice cream (see recipes here and here)

 - Have some carnivore snacks ready.
 If you have to travel, prepare some meaty snacks so you are not tempted to get something unhealthy.
 Liver crisps, boiled eggs, biltong, beef jerky, crispy bacon are good choices.
 Have a look at this list of carnivore snacks, find those that you like and stock up on those just in case

-- Meat with too much fat or too lean meat both can cause diarrhea.
-Start with average cuts with protein to fat ratio of about 1:1 in terms of gram and adjust from there.
-Ground beef and rib-eye steaks have around 1:1 ratio
+- Meat with too much fat or too lean meat can both cause diarrhea.
+Start with average cuts with a protein-to-fat ratio of about 1:1 in terms of grams and adjust from there.
+Ground beef and rib-eye steaks have around a 1:1 ratio

 - Don’t count calories, your body will tell you when to stop, meat is satiating and very hard to overeat

 - Don’t weigh yourself, you may put on weight initially but that’s okay, focus on one thing at a time and at this stage that one thing is to help your body transition to the new diet

 - Drink a lot of water and bone broth which is very nourishing and healing (here is a super easy carnivore bone broth recipe)

 - Use electrolytes to help with lost sodium and potassium

 - Exercise to help with the detoxing process and improves sleep quality